List of The Late Show with Stephen Colbert sketches: Rescue Dog Rescue

 Colbert and his lead guest try to help find homes for dogs up for adoption by making up stories about them (such as claiming one dog knows the lyrics to the Frozen song "Let It Go", but will not sing them).
+A real partnership with the rescue-and-adoption organization North Shore Animal League America, 27 "Rescue Dog Rescue" editions would run over the years, the first featuring guest Aubrey Plaza in February 2017.
+Every dog featured on the segment would ultimately find new homes.